Glow Run 2023

 If you suspect someone you know is suffering in silence and might be capable of taking their own life, please encourage them to talk to you or a professional who can help.

 Dino was a great human who was very much loved, but that love couldn’t save him.
 If in sharing my story these words can touch and save just one person, then I am happy to do it because that’s what’s most important.

 Remember, you matter.”

-Supporters can use the below link to contact their local representatives and send them emails about getting a national hotline number for mental health issues and changing laws to better suit those suffering from these concerns.
+Learn how to contact your local representatives about getting a national hotline number for mental health issues and changing laws to better suit those suffering from these concerns.

 The American Foundation for Suicide Prevention (AFSP) has a mission to save as many lives as they can and bring hope to the lives affected by suicide.
 By 2025, the foundation aspires to drop the annual suicide rate by 20%.
 AFSP raises awareness, funds scientific research, and provides aid and resources to those affected by suicide.
 The organization started in 1987 due to the alarming rise of youth suicides over the decades.
 Being the first national, non-profit organization dedicated to understanding and preventing suicide, the group has now connected and reached out to tens of thousands of suicide survivors, those at risk for suicide, and those who have lost loved ones to suicide.